Library Collections - Computer Resources

 The database is the product of a partnership between the University of Utah Marriott Library, Brigham Young University and Utah State University.

-Utah Government Publications Online (publications.utah.gov) provides permanent public access to digitally-created Utah government publications.
+Utah Government Digital Library (publications.utah.gov) provides permanent public access to digitally-created Utah government publications.
 This site also archives information from Utah government websites.
 This database is available from any computer with internet access.

 The law library's public Westlaw subscription provides access to all state and federal cases, statutes and regulations, law review articles and some treatises.